glacials/twos.dev/src/cold/now.md

 You don't have to become active in every little thing.
 Pick one or two issues that are close to you.
 Personally I'm interested in walkable neighborhoods and improving public transit, so I take a liking to anything that makes building housing easier.

-## SunPower

-On that note, since July 2022 I've worked at [SunPower](https://sunpower.com), a consumer solar panel company serving the US.

-I've jumped around a bit internally, working on this and that.

 ## Photography